 When a fire raged through Nichols Hall in 1963, the marching band played the only piece of sheet music that was left, "The Wabash Cannonball."
 But it took more than school spirit to rebuild Nichols Hall, which was a shell of its former self.
 University administrators wanted to demolish the remains, but students protested and even met with the governor, and the building was preserved.
 Today, when the band blasts out the first booming "Wabash" notes, students rise to their feet, just as they did years ago when action was needed.

-More recently, on June 12, 2008, a tornado ravaged the Manhattan campus, demolishing more than 200 trees and causing major infrastructure damage.
+Years later, on June 12, 2008, a tornado ravaged the Manhattan campus, demolishing more than 200 trees and causing major infrastructure damage.
 Students were due to arrive back on campus from summer break in just a few short weeks, leaving little time to bemoan the tasks ahead.
 The K-State family quickly got to work, raising more than $250,000 in tornado relief funding, and ensuring campus was fully restored by the first day of classes that fall.

 That's the #WildcatWay.